-Thinking about the value of your company, have you ever wondered what the difference between your company’s value and the value of its shares is?
+Thinking about the value of your company, have you ever wondered what the difference between your company’s value vs the value of its shares is?
 Where does the actual value of the company lie, the one that can help set a selling price?
 It’s important not to confuse the company’s value with the value of shares.

 When we create a company, almost always starting from scratch, we pour all our energy, blood, sweat and tears into it to make the great idea we always knew would be a reality.
 Although human and commonplace, this idea can lead to misconceptions regarding establishing the company’s value.